foss2serve/github-workflow-activity/activity.md

 Congratulations, your team has made its first contribution!
 Celebrate. :clap: :clap:

-## 7. Contributor-2 setup and second contribution
+## Part 5: Contributor-2 setup and second contribution

 - Help Contributor-2 to follow _Setup: (1-4)_ to prepare his/her local and remote repositories.
 - Repeat the steps above to have contributor-2 contribute a new file